 The researchers pointed out that the conventional rare earth magnet could only be used as an actuator to exert force in one direction due to the Joule magnetostriction.
 Even if actuated in only two directions, a large number of bulky magnets are required, which increases volume and decreases efficiency.
 Non-joule magnets can expand in all directions at the same time, so making compact omnidirectional actuators will be easy to achieve.

-Because these new magnets also have energy-saving characteristics, they can be used to create a new generation of sensors and actuators with very low heat loss, and can be used in aerospace, automotive, biomedical, national defense, space exploration, and robotics and other fields.
+Because these new magnets also have energy-saving characteristics, they can be used to create a new generation of sensors and actuators with very low heat loss and can be used in aerospace, automotive, biomedical, national defense, space exploration, robotics, and other fields.